 “Chief Information Bureau

-For the base of the runways, 50 POWs were sent to a coral quarry to mine the coral for the base.
+The POWs either built runways or were sent to a quarry to mine coral for runways.
 The POWs dug out the coral, broke it up, and loaded it onto trucks that were driven to the airfield.
-A workday was twelve hours long and for those mining coral was worse since the sun reflected off the white coral making it feel as if they were in an oven.
-When the POWs slowed the pace of their work down, the Japanese resorted to threats and when that didn’t work, torture to get them to work.
+The POWs broke up large rocks and loaded the gravel into trucks.
+Other POWs unloaded the trucks and dug trenches.
+They also drove the trucks, tractors, and rollers to level the base of the runways.
+When the POWs slowed the pace of their work down, the Japanese resorted to torture to get them to work.

-At 2:00 A.M. one August night, the POWs heard the sound of a plane.
+One night at 2:00 A.M. in August, the POWs heard the sound of a plane.
 From the sound of the engine, they knew it was American.
 It was the first American plane they had heard in over two years.
-As the plane dove on the airfield, it dropped four bombs at the far end of the runway; the POWs celebrated silently.
+As the plane dove at the airfield, it dropped four bombs at the far end of the runway; the POWs celebrated silently.
 For the POWs, this was the first knowledge they had the Americans were getting closer.
 The planes never returned to the airfield and the POWs believed it was because they recognized the compound as a POW camp, but at night they heard the sound of Japanese ships and other airfields being bombed.

 Once the POWs were in the holds the Japanese put the hatch covers on the hatches.
 There was no room to move and it was impossible to sit down.